paulgrove/rapid-mongo/README.md

 var RapidMongo = require('rapid-mongo');

 (new RapidMongo()).start().then(function (port) {
-	console.log("Hurray! mongodb is downloaded, installed and running on port " + port);
+	console.log("Hurray! mongodb is now installed and running on port " + port);
 	console.log("And it will stop running when this script ends");
 }).catch(console.error);

 ```

-Download can take a while, its better if you get some output so you can see
+Download can take a while, the following example outputs the progress and the
-progress, more advanced example:
+output from mongod:

 *longer example*